ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 * Move a menu item to a different submenu.
 * Create custom menus that point to any part of the Dashboard or an external URL.

 The [Pro version](http://w-shadow.com/AdminMenuEditor/) lets you set per-role menu permissions, hide a menu from everyone except a specific user, export your admin menu, drag items between menu levels, make menus open in a new window and more.
-[Try live demo](http://amedemo.com/wpdemo/demo.php).
+[Try online demo](http://amedemo.com/wpdemo/demo.php).

 **Notes**